Suicide (Durkheim book)

-Four types of suicide
+Four types of Suicide

 In Durkheim's view, suicide comes in four types, which are based on the degrees of imbalance of two social forces: social integration and moral regulation.
 Durkheim noted the effects of various crises on social aggregates—war, for example, leading to an increase in altruism, economic boom or disaster contributing to anomie.

 Egoistic suicide reflects a prolonged sense of not belonging, of not being integrated in a community.
-It results from the suicide's sense that they have no tether.
+It results from the suicidee's sense that they have no tether.
 This absence can give rise to meaninglessness, apathy, melancholy, and depression.

 Durkheim calls such detachment "excessive individuation."
-Those individuals who were not sufficiently bound to social groups (and therefore well-defined values, traditions, norms, and goals) were left with little social support or guidance, and were therefore more likely to commit suicide.
+Those individuals who were not sufficiently bound to social groups (and therefore well-defined values, traditions, norms, and goals) were left with little social support or guidance, and were therefore more likely to die by suicide.
 Durkheim found that suicide occurred more often among unmarried people, especially unmarried men, whom he found had less to bind and connect them to stable social norms and goals.

 Altruistic suicide is characterized by a sense of being overwhelmed by a group's goals and beliefs.
 It occurs in societies with high integration, where individual needs are seen as less important than the society's needs as a whole.
 They thus occur on the opposite integration scale as egoistic suicide.
-As individual interest would not be considered important, Durkheim stated that in an altruistic society there would be little reason for people to commit suicide.
+As individual interest would not be considered important, Durkheim stated that in an altruistic society there would be little reason for people to die by suicide.
 He described one exception: when the individual is expected to kill themself on behalf of society, for example in military service.
-Individual is overly attached to the society.